 The Plan was put to residents in early 2020 in a formal online public vote hosted by the District Council, and received an 81% vote in favour.

 Discussions revealed that funding was not available to implement the whole scheme at one time, and that it would have to be split into three phases.
 The first phase to deliver what the Parish Council perceived as the highest priorities, namely: the repaving of the western and southern pavements, the crossings, some small adjustments to corners and islands to make it easier for large vehicles to turn and improve the exit from Glebe Road; improved drainage at the eastern corner; the road tables to slow traffic entering The Green and some new furniture and planting.
 In addition there were some modifications to the design to meet the safety requirements of the Highway Authority, most significantly the substitution of crossing points for actual crossings.
+The Phase One plan can be viewed here.

 An application was made in 2021 to Tandridge Council for £492,000 of CIL (“Community Infrastructure Levy”) funding towards the £600,000 cost of Phase One, and this was approved in December 2021, with the Parish contributing the balance of £108,000 from its own CIL funds.
 (Note: “CIL” is paid by developers to pay for local infrastructure projects).

 As Surrey’s estimated costs were higher than those in the Funding Bid, mainly reflecting escalating material and construction costs, the scope of Phase One had to be reduced, with a reduction in the area of repaving on the south pavement, 3 rather than 5 crossings, no changes to the corners, no drainage works or road tables.
-However the key deliverables of new crossings from each side and repaving in yorkstone of two out of three pavements remain, ensuring that the prime aims of improving safety and giving the Green a facelift are maintained.
+However the key deliverables of new crossings from each side and repaving in yorkstone of two out of three pavements remained, ensuring that the prime aims of improving safety and giving the Green a facelift were maintained.

 New Parish Council Website